CodeCoupler Webpack Hello World

 Prepare Boilerplate

-If you use the boilerplate you should adjust the fields name
+If you use the boilerplate you should adjust the fields name, author and license (and maybe

 logo.